 WUR is examining groundwater taxes (national) and fees (provincial) in the Netherlands.
 Both are based on certain types of groundwater extraction (e.g., drinking water, livestock, tulips and pasture are treated differently).
-They are affected/complemented by regulations on water use and how taxes are levied (small
+They are affected/complemented by regulations on water use and how taxes are levied (small pumps are exempt, for example).
+The institutional dimensions of the taxes and fees vary at the provincial level in a way that can be compared (water use for pasture is allowed in some provinces but not others) and cannot be compared (the fees cover the cost of staff and equipment devoted to "sustainable" groundwater use).
+National taxes are not meant to affect behavior at all; they are green taxes meant to reduce other taxes (e.g., income tax), not to change behavior.

-So we may say that the national tax is mostly ineffective in changing groundwater consumption, except that was the goal.
+So we may say that the national tax is mostly ineffective in changing groundwater consumption, except that was the advertised goal.
 The institutional indicator may be "what's the targeted goal/weakness?" (fiscal vs. behavioral instead of both, which is often the promise of win-win EPIs).
 The provincial user fees are targeted at the indicator of "user pays," i.e., what's the distribution of costs and benefits from the EPI?
 Contrast this to the within user distribution of costs and benefits from the fee (of the tax) that takes place in the agricultural community.
 Some farmers, lands and activities are exempt - either because of historic favouritism, lobbying, strategic interest, political favouritism, hydrological facts, or monitoring costs.

-Bandaragoda, D.J., (2006).
+- Bandaragoda, D.J., (2006).
 Institutional Adaptation for Integrated Water Resources Management: An Effective Strategy for Managing Asian River Basins.
-IWMI Working Paper, 107.
+IWMI Working Paper, 107. - Coase, Ronald (1998).

-Clifford, P., Landry, C. and Larsen-Hayden, A., (2004).
-Analysis of Water Banks in the Western States.
-04-11-011.
-Olympia: Department of Ecology.

-Coase, Ronald (1998).
 The New Institutional Economics.
-American Economic Review, 88(2):72-74.

-Hodgson, Geoffrey M. (1998).
-The Approach of Institutional Economics Journal of Economic Literature, 36(1): 166-192.

-Hodgson, Geoffrey M. (2006).
+American Economic Review, 88(2):72-74. - Hodgson, Geoffrey M. (1998).
+The Approach of Institutional Economics Journal of Economic Literature, 36(1): 166-192. - Hodgson, Geoffrey M. (2006).
 What Are Institutions?
-Journal of Economic Issues, 40(1): 1-25.
+Journal of Economic Issues, 40(1): 1-25. - North, D.C., (1990).

-Iseman, T., (2010).
-Banking on Colorado Water.
-PERC Reports, 28(1).

-North, D.C., (1990).
 Institutions, Institutional Change, and Economic Performance.
-Cambridge: Cambridge University Press.

-Pommerehne, W. W. & Feld, L. P. (1994).
+Cambridge: Cambridge University Press. - Pommerehne, W. W. & Feld, L. P. (1994).
 Voluntary Provision of a Public Good: Results from a Real World Experiment.
-Kyklos, 47: 505-517.

-Saleth and Dinar (2004).
+Kyklos, 47: 505-517. - Saleth and Dinar (2004).
 The Institutional Economics of Water: A Cross-Country Analysis of Institutions and Performance.
-Washington DC: The World Bank.

-Shah, T., Makin, I. and Sakthivadivel, R., (2005).
+Washington DC: The World Bank. - Shah, T., Makin, I. and Sakthivadivel, R., (2005).
 Limits to Leapfrogging: Issues in Transposing Successful River Basin Management Institutions in The Developing World.
 In M. SVENDSEN, ed, Irrigation and river basin management: options for governance and institutions.
-Wallingford: CABI in association with the International Water Management Institute, pp. 31-50.

-Williamson, Oliver E. (2000).
+Wallingford: CABI in association with the International Water Management Institute, pp. 31-50. - Williamson, Oliver E. (2000).
 The New Institutional Economics: Taking Stock, Looking Ahead.
 Journal of Economic Literature, 38(3): 595-613.